Payment Processing Technical FAQs

 record can be blank.
 For more information on Reason Codes, see the Transaction XML Reporting Guide: Message Reason Codes.

 Smart Client is Thredd's legacy desktop application for managing your account on the Thredd Platform., a token’s balance is its own balance, and won’t show or sum up its secondary card’s balance.
-This is the reason why the client is seeing a discrepancy with the balance in the XML file and in Thredd Portal or Smart Client.
+This is the reason why you are seeing a discrepancy with the balance in the XML file and in Thredd Portal or Smart Client.